fukurosan/Jhaystack/docs/comparison.md

 # Comparison Strategy

 The comparison strategy defines how Jhaystack compares the search term with values to evaluate if it has found a match or not.
 You can configure Jhaystack to use different comparison functions depending on your needs.
-The order of the provided functions will help in determining the relevance of a match.
-A function with a lower index in the array will result in a higher relevance.

 Example:
 ```javascript